-- 5.3.1 In accordance with Code Article 24.1.4, upon the recommendation of the CRC, WADA's Executive Committee may approve the sending to a Signatory of a formal notice of its alleged non-compliance with the Code and/or the International Standards, with such notice also specifying the Signatory Consequences that it is contended should apply for such non-compliance, and the conditions that it is proposed the Signatory should have to satisfy in order to be Reinstated. - 5.3.2 In accordance with Code Article 24.1.5, if the Signatory accepts or does not dispute the contents of that notice within twenty-one (21) days of its receipt, the allegation of non-compliance will be deemed admitted and the Signatory Consequences and Reinstatement conditions will be deemed accepted, and (unless appealed in accordance with Code Article 13.6) the notice will automatically become a final decision enforceable with immediate effect in accordance with Code Article 24.1.9.
-If the Signatory disputes any part of the notice, the dispute will be resolved by CAS in accordance with Code Article 24.1.6. - ISCCS January 2012 the notice is accepted as a final decision by the Signatory, or (iPalsputed) 61 once a final decision is issued by CAS, then, in accordance with Code Article 24.1.9, that decision shall be applicable worldwide and shall be recognized, respected and given full effect by all other Signatories in accordance with their authority and within their respective spheres of responsibility (see Figure Two below).
+- 5.3.1 In accordance with Code Article 24.1.4, upon the recommendation of the CRC, WADA's Executive Committee may approve the sending to a Signatory of a formal notice of its alleged non-compliance with the Code and/or the International Standards, with such notice also specifying the Signatory Consequences that it is contended should apply for such non-compliance, and the conditions that it is proposed the Signatory should have to satisfy in order to be Reinstated. - 5.3.2 If the Signatory accepts or does not dispute the contents of that notice within twenty-one (21) days of its receipt, the allegation of non-compliance will be deemed admitted and the Signatory Consequences and Reinstatement conditions will be deemed accepted, and (unless appealed in accordance with Code Article 13.6) the notice will automatically become a final decision enforceable with immediate effect in accordance with Code Article 24.1.9.
+If the Signatory disputes any part of the notice, the dispute will be resolved by CAS in accordance with Code Article 24.1.6. - 5.3.3 Once the notice is accepted as a final decision by the Signatory, or (if disputed) once a final decision is issued by CAS, then, in accordance with Code Article 24.1.9, that decision shall be applicable worldwide and shall be recognized, respected and given full effect by all other Signatories in accordance with their authority and within their respective spheres of responsibility (see Figure Two below).